-The good news is that you don’t need to be a plumber to install a water softener as long as you have the know-how and the right tools to do the job correctly.
+The good news is that you don’t need to be a plumber to install a water softener as long as you follow this water softener installation guide and have the right tools to do the job correctly.

 Before you start installing your system you need to decide where you want to put it.
 The best place to install your water softener is in your basement or garage.